-Average Incident Responder Salary in 2018
+Average Incident Responder Salary

 When you have an emergency on your network, you need someone who can response quickly to the situation, assess the issue, and fix it to limit the amount of damages.
 An incident response position is for people who understand technology, have a vast knowledge of security and hacking, and have the ability to mitigate damages quickly.
 The job requires plenty of experience, but the salary is one of the highest in the technology industry.